One-Parent Family Payment

 How to know if you’re eligible and how to apply for it

-One-Parent Family Payment is an extra payment you may be eligible for if you’re a single parent raising a child without support from a partner.
+One-Parent Family Payment (OFP) is a financial support you may be eligible for if you are raising your child without support from a partner.
 There are certain criteria you need to meet to be entitled to it.

 - Must be the main carer of your child

 - Must not be living with a partner or spouse